CN 148231 X - Refrigerator BEKO - Free user manual and instructions

 General safety

-- When you want to dispose/scrap the product, we recommend you to consult the authorized service in order to learn the required information and authorized bodies.
+- When you want to dispose of or scrap the product, we recommend you consult the authorized service to learn the required information and authorized bodies.

 - Consult your authorized service for all your questions and problems related to the refrigerator.
-Do not intervene or let someone intervene to the refrigerator without notifying the authorised services.
+Do not intervene or let anyone intervene on the refrigerator without notifying the authorized services.

 - Do not touch frozen food by hand; they may stick to your hand.